44 Flying Fast – Supersonic & Hypersonic Flight

 Variable Sweep Supersonic Wing Designs

 There can be several missions where a supersonic capability combined with good subsonic efficiency is a highly desirable characteristic.
-For example, the mission may require an efficient subsonic cruise over considerable ranges, thereby conserving fuel, followed by a shorter supersonic flight to the target and then a subsonic cruise to return to base.
+For example, a mission may require an efficient subsonic cruise over large distances, conserving fuel, followed by a shorter supersonic flight to the target, and then a subsonic cruise to return to base.
 The variable sweep or “swing-wing” design can also better maintain trim as the center of lift on the wing changes from subsonic to supersonic flight and back again, and there is also a center of gravity movement.
 On the F-14, F-111, and B-1 supersonic bombers, the wings are swept forward for takeoff and landing, significantly reducing the stall speed and improving the low-speed handling qualities.

-For example, the lift-to-drag ratio of the F-111 airplane is shown in the figure below for both subsonic and supersonic flight.
+The lift-to-drag ratio of the F-111 airplane for both subsonic and supersonic flight is shown in the figure below.
 Notice the improvement in the lift-to-drag ratio as the wings are swept forward, which is an expected behavior based on the corresponding increase in wing aspect ratio.
-A lift-to-drag of between 4 and 5 in supersonic flight is typical for any swept delta-wing airplane.
+A lift-to-drag ratio between 4 and 5 in supersonic flight is typical for any swept delta-wing airplane.

-Lift to drag ratio of the General Dynamics F-111 as a function of wing sweep angle at subsonic and supersonic flight Mach numbers.
+The lift-to-drag ratio of the General Dynamics F-111 as a function of wing sweep angle at subsonic and supersonic flight Mach numbers.

 Engines for Supersonic Flight

 Engines for supersonic airplanes have ranged from rocket engines to turbojets to turbofans.
 In supersonic flight, the inlet to an engine must be designed so that the intake to the compressor occurs at subsonic speeds.
-This goal is achieved by using a duct and/or doors or baffles to give a total pressure recovery at the end of the inlet diffuser before the compressor stage, as shown in the image below for the Roll-Royce/Snecma Olympus 593 engines used to power Concorde.
+This goal is achieved by using a duct and/or doors or baffles to give a total pressure recovery at the end of the inlet diffuser before it reaches the compressor stage, as shown in the image below for the Roll-Royce/Snecma Olympus 593 engines used to power the Concorde.

 Diagram of intake ramp and nozzle configurations for Concorde’s Roll-Royce/Snecma Olympus 593 turbojet engines: (A) Takeoff, (B) Supersonic cruise, (C) Landing with reverse thrust.